On cohesive powers of linear orders: Acknowledgments

 \section{Acknowledgments}

-This project was partially supported by the John Templeton Foundation (\emph{A new dawn of intuitionism: mathematical and philosophical advances} ID 60842) (Shafer); the University of Leeds School of Mathematics Research Visitors' Centre (Dimitrov, Shafer); the FWO Pegasus program (Shafer); FWO/BAS project VS09816 (Shafer, Soskova); BNSF, MON \#DN 02/16 (Soskova, Vatev); SU, FNI Grant \#80-10-128/16.04.2020 (Soskova, Vatev); Simons Foundation Grant \#581896 (Harizanov); and NSF grant DMS-1600625 (Dimitrov, Harizanov, Morozov, Soskova, Vatev).
+We thank our anonymous reviewers for their many thoughtful suggestions of generalizations and alternative proofs that greatly improved the cohesiveness of this work.
+This project was partially supported by the John Templeton Foundation grant ID 60842 (Shafer); EPSRC grant EP/T031476/1 (Shafer); the University of Leeds School of Mathematics Research Visitors' Centre (Dimitrov, Shafer); the FWO Pegasus program (Shafer); FWO/BAS project VS09816 (Shafer, Soskova); BNSF, KP-06-Austria-04/19 (Soskova, Vatev); SU, FNI Grant \#80-10-128/16.04.2020 (Soskova, Vatev); NSF FRG grant DMS-2152095 (Harizanov); Simons Foundation Grant \#581896 (Harizanov); Simons Foundation Grant \#853762 (Harizanov); and NSF grant DMS-1600625 (Dimitrov, Harizanov, Morozov, Soskova, Vatev).
 The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.